Moving to Chichicastenango, Guatemala

 If you are thinking about moving to Chichicastenango, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Chichicastenango can vary greatly depending on the size and location of the property.
 However, generally, it is considered to be quite affordable compared to many Western countries.
 For a modest home in the town, one might expect to pay a few hundred dollars per month in rent.
 If looking to purchase a home, prices can range from tens of thousands to over a hundred thousand dollars, again depending on size and location.
-It's important to note that these are average prices and actual costs can be lower or higher," explained one expat living in Chichicastenango, Guatemala.
+It's important to note that these are average prices and actual costs can be lower or higher," said one expat in Chichicastenango.

 Should I buy or rent a home in Chichicastenango?